 The popular Adams doesn’t need an introduction in St. Louis, having been drafted and developed by the Cardinals.
 He made his MLB debut with the team in 2012, and had his best seasons here in 2013 and 2014.
 Who can forget Adams launching a Clayton Kershaw curveball into the right-field bullpen at Busch Stadium for the homer that sealed a victory in the NL Division Series and sent the Cardinals on to their fourth consecutive NL Championship Series?

 Adams enjoys special status with Cardinals fans.
 That was obvious last week when the crowds at Busch Stadium gave Adams a standing ovation and sustained applause during the four-game game series with the Cardinals.

 Adams was traded by the Cardinals to Atlanta on May 20, 2017.
-But Matt and wife Carina never left St. Louis, really.
-They’ve maintained their home here and live in STL during the offseason.
+But Matt never left St. Louis, really.
+He’s maintained his home here and lives in STL during the offseason.